On the eigenvalue problem for a bulk/surface elliptic system: Preliminaries

 Moreover one can replace $\Gamma$ with $\Gamma'$ in \eqref{22}.
 We shall apply this remark, in particular, when $\Gamma'=\Gamma_1$ and, when assumption (R) holds, also to $\Gamma'=\Gamma_0$.

 Trivially the space $H^1$ in \eqref{7} can be equivalently defined as

 where

 Trivially $H^1_{\Gamma_0}(\Gamma)$ is a closed subspace of $H^1(\Gamma)$.
 We shall endow it with the inherited norm.
-Due to the relevance of the space $H^1$ in our analysis it is useful to make some remarks on this space.
+Due to the relevance of the space $H^1$ in our analysis it is useful to make some remarks on it.

-Since for all $u\in H^1_{\Gamma_0}(\Gamma)$ one has $\nabla_\Gamma u=0$ a.e. on $\Gamma\setminus\overline{\Gamma_1}$, and $\mathcal{H}^{N-1}(\overline{\Gamma_0}\cap\overline{\Gamma_1})=0$, we have
+Since, for all $u\in H^1_{\Gamma_0}(\Gamma)$, one has $\nabla_\Gamma u=0$ a.e. on $\Gamma\setminus\overline{\Gamma_1}$, and $\mathcal{H}^{N-1}(\overline{\Gamma_0}\cap\overline{\Gamma_1})=0$, we have